RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Testing

-Unit tests are ran automatically by arcanist before a diff.
+Unit tests are ran automatically by devops during a PR.
 To do this, first install the dependencies

 ```
 lang=bash